cebix/frodo4/README.md

 You can also use the Enter key on the numeric keypad to change the display mode on the fly while the emulator is running.

-* The “Disk Drives” tab is where you make software available for the emulator to load and run.
+* The “Drives” tab is where you make software available for the emulator to load and run.

-Frodo only supports software written for the Commodore 1541 disk drive.
-This typically comes in the form of .D64 disk image files *(no, they are not called “ROMs”!)*.
+Frodo supports software written for the Commodore 1541 disk drive, the “Datasette” tape drive, and also many game cartridges.
+The disk drive was the most popular option back in the day, so most software you will now find comes in the form of .D64 disk image files *(no, they are not called “ROMs”!)*.
 Press the file selection button next to the “Drive 8” label to choose a .D64 file to mount in the simulated drive with drive number 8.

 *(For advanced users: If you deselect the “Enable Full 1541 Emulation”, Frodo will let you use up to four simulated disk drives and switch to a faster and